OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/ov/altindex.md

 ---
 title: altindex
-description: Page featuring the altindex function of the OpenBB library, enabling the tracking of altcoin performance over various periods of time.
+description: "Page featuring the altindex function of the OpenBB library, enabling" the tracking of altcoin performance over various periods of time.
 keywords:
 - altindex